 Pete explains how gamblers play a big part in the fighting game.

 They try to sway and cheer the judges in to direction on the fighter they put money on.
 ‘The gamblers will bet huge money on fights.
-The crowd cheer every time a big shots land like kicks and knees and elbows.
+The crowd cheer every time a big shots land.
 Sometimes when u watch a fight u will here cheers when nothing seems to land.
-This will be the gamblers cheering to make it look the fighter they have money on to win is dominating even when he’s not.
+This will be the gamblers cheering to make it look the fighter they have money on to win it dominating even when he’s not.
 If you watch a fight on TV with the volume turned down u may think the other fighter will win than if u watch it with the sound on or in a stadium live.’

 Is that like with Ramon Dekkers?
 The Dutch Muay Thai legend who lost a lot of his fights on points when many people believe he should won.

-The Dutch Thai- and kickboxing legend Ramon Dekkers talking about fighting in Thailand. https://www.youtube.com/watch?v=QY5vw5WRjQY
+The Dutch Thai- and kickboxing legend Ramon Dekkers talks about fighting in Thailand.

 Fighting once a week

 Pete thinks that a lot of foreign fighters are getting just as good as the Thais at Muay Thai.
 ‘I think this is mainly down to the fact of them getting to come and live and train in Thailand and train alongside the best Thai boxers in the world.
 In general foreign fighters are good with their hands due to western boxing being a big influence.
-Also good with their kicks and knees due to western style kick boxing.’
+Also good with their kicks and knees due to the western style of kickboxing.’